 Who knows what went wrong?
 But seriously it is bad.

 Badly directed, badly scripted, badly shot, badly acted, all of it bad and not even so bad its good.
-Just so bad, you want to switch it off and throw your DVD player and TV out the window at the next person who walks by in frustrated angry boredom.

 Set in the 1969’s (purely in my opinion to justify the line when one character asks another if they have seen Night of the Living Dead) the plot, which I may have mentioned is bad, revolves around a group of hitchhiking teenagers.
 They are unwittingly led to a remote farm where a family of disturbed depraved inbreed maniacs reside, ready to mutilate anyone who happens to show up.